wobblewobble/study2022/Journey/001/Readme.md

 - ✍️ Document your trial and errors.
 Share what you tried to learn and understand about the cloud topic or while completing micro-project.
 - 🖼️ Show as many screenshot as possible so others can experience in your cloud research.

+Copied the project.
+Learning by just poking at it to see whats happening.
+Wondering is the DevOps one, GIT the one I need to start on.
+Trying to figure out how to use githib the way others do.
 ## Try yourself

 ✍️ Add a mini tutorial to encourage the reader to get started learning something new about the cloud.